 Corporate Membership rates

-If you would like to discuss the benefits of becoming a corporate member of the HRLA, please email Willow Oddie, the HRLA Administrator via our contact form.
-Alternatively, the Corporate Membership form can be downloaded by following this link Corporate Membership Form.
+If you would like to discuss the benefits of becoming a corporate member of the HRLA, please email the HRLA Administrator via our contact form.
+Alternatively, the Corporate Membership form can be downloaded by following this link on our membership page.
 Please complete your form and return to the HRLA Administrator by scanning and emailing

 or post to: